NikitaSain20/Next-Gsap-Nike-Animation/README.md

-This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

-## Getting Started

-First, run the development server:

-npm run dev

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.

 A Nike-inspired animated landing page built with Next.js, GSAP, and Tailwind CSS.
 The project features scroll-triggered animations, smooth transitions, and dynamic shoe color variants for a modern and interactive experience.